 The problem?
 A large percentage of the total return comes from taxable dividends, which makes REITs very tax-inefficient.
 What’s more, REIT dividends are generally not classified as “qualified dividends.”
 Qualified dividends are taxed at the long-term capital gains rate (0%, 15% or 20% depending on your tax bracket).
 Non-qualified dividends are taxed as ordinary income, like bond interest, and can face rates as high as 37%, depending on your bracket.
 Thus, it makes more sense to hold REITs and REIT funds in a tax-advantaged fund such as an IRA rather than a taxable brokerage account.

 Schwab investors looking for real estate exposure could consider the Schwab Global Real Estate Fund (SWASX).
 The fund is a diversified REIT fund with a global presence.
-Approximately 60% of the fund is invested in American REITs, with the rest scattered across Europe, Asia, Australia, and Canada.
+Approximately 55% of the fund is invested in American REITs, with the rest scattered across Europe, Asia, Australia, and Canada.
 The portfolio has minimal exposure to the office sector, which has been affected by work-from-home policies, and is most heavily allocated to diversified, retail, and industrial properties.

+Another reason to consider SWASX is its high turnover.
 There is no precise, universally accepted threshold for what constitutes “a lot” of active trading, but I would consider any fund with portfolio turnover over 30% or so to be fairly tax-inefficient.
 The higher that number goes, the more inefficient the fund.
 Schwab Global Real Estate has annual turnover of about 85%, which means it could distribute a lot of short-term capital gains.
-Fortunately, you can avoid those immediate tax consequences in a tax-deferred account like an IRA.
+Between that and the aforementioned non-qualified dividends, and you’re looking at a lot of taxable returns.

 Want to learn more about SWASX?
 Check out the Schwab provider site.